 It is not surprising that the majority of the activity in this new “sharing economy” is comprised mostly of millennials who are younger than 35.
 While the unemployment rate may be low, over 40 percent of the unemployed are millennials.
 That is over 4.6 million young people who are out of work.
 Many of us have student loan debt, which hampers our ability to buy a house, a car, and other expenses we would otherwise be capable of affording.
 Combining this debt burden with the rise in the cost of living for important purchases has caused many young people to look for political answers.

-My purpose here is to convince you, as someone with youth and passion on their side, that you can be the source of actual, real change on a local level.
+My purpose here is to convince you, as someone with youth and passion on you side, that you can be the source of actual, real change on a local level.
 It is not my purpose here to make a moral or ethical case for best way to correct our social problems such as racism and sexism.
 That is the role of activism.
 It is to show how, with the right kind of “alertness” to our ever-changing economy, you can change your own troubling circumstances like student loan debt by providing very important needs of others around you.
 Not through political or activist means; but by the market.

 As I stated before, knowledge and information are not perfect and are actually quite limited.
 We know this.
 It’s what creates uncertainty.
 And because of this, our economy is saturated with opportunities.
 Opportunities that can be created through awareness and alertness.
 Quite often they are overlooked by the average person.
 This obvious point was missed by an economist many decades ago named Lionel Robbins.
 He was a sensational theorist who correctly diagnosed the causes of and solution to the Great Depression.
 One of his lesser contributions was stated in the idea that market actors, like you and I, are simply “economizers”.
 What this means is that we pursue what we think is our desire at a given moment, whether it be a day at the spa or a lunch at a nice restaurant, with readily available information that we know with certainty is correct.
 In other words, that the goals and the means to achieve these goals for us are knowable and given.